 Keep an eye on the granola-- depending on the thickness of your baking sheet, it will cook faster or slower than mine did.

-Place the baking sheet on a wire rack and cool the granola to room temperature, at least 15 minutes.
+Place the baking sheet on a cooling rack and cool the granola to room temperature, at least 15 minutes.
 When the granola is cool, add the dried fruit and toss to combine.

 Store the granola at room temperature in an airtight container for up to 2 weeks.